Food and Drug Administration, HHS.

 (Response) An MDDS is intended to be a communication conduit for medical device data.
 An MDDS does not create or generate any of its own data, including signals, to be sent to a medical device, other than data relating to the MDDS's own functioning (i.e., self-diagnosis or reports of malfunctioning).
 But, an MDDS may be used to transmit medical device data that originates from a source that is external to the MDDS either to, or away from, another medical device.
 To emphasize this intended function of an MDDS, the term “exchange,” in proposed § 880.6310(a)(1)(i) has been removed from the final rule.
 As stated in the final rule, an MDDS may transmit data between devices so long as it does not control or alter the functions or parameters of those devices.

 (Comment 7) Several comments inquired whether Computerized Provider Order Entry (CPOE) systems and electronic prescribing systems would be regulated under the MDDS rule.
 Several comments also asked whether electronic health record products would be regulated under the MDDS rule.
-One comment suggested that electronic medical record products used in the perioperative environment should be regulated as class II.
+One comment suggested that electronic medical record products Start Printed Page 8642used in the perioperative environment should be regulated as class II.

 (Response) This rule is limited in scope to devices meeting the definition of an MDDS.
 It does not address, or consider, other device functionality or an intended use that is outside this definition.
 For instance, as noted in the proposed rule, “[t]his * * * regulation does not address software that allows a doctor to enter or store a patient's health history in a computer file” (73 FR 7498 at 7500).
 Moreover, as previously stated, manually entered data is not medical device data unless it is subsequently transmitted electronically.
 Thus, although we recognize that certain functions of an MDDS might be present in an electronic health record product, we expect electronic health record software generally falls outside the MDDS classification.
 Moreover, a device or system such as a CPOE system that, for instance, can order tests, medications, or procedures, would not meet the MDDS definition because its intended uses fall outside that definition's scope.